 On the 4th of July, it has increased the number of countries and territories exempted from the ‘all but essential’ restriction, meaning those places are available for British tourists to go for ‘non-essential’ purpose – holidays in other words.

-If you are planning a trip abroad this summer, you should consult this list, which will be updated following the pandemic situation developments.
+If you are planning a trip abroad, you should consult this list, which will be updated following the pandemic situation developments.

-Which countries are exempt from the ‘all but essential’ FCO list?*
+Which countries are on the FCO’s travel corridors list?*

 [[country.name]], [[matchedCountries[matchedCountries.length – 1].name]] is are exempted from travel ban from 10th of July